feng1st/coframework/README.md

 }
 ```

-These plugins don’t need `@Plug.targetAnnotations`.
+These plugins do not need the `@Plug.targetAnnotations`.

 #### 3.2.2 Dynamic Binding

-You can register an `AnnoPluginBinding` bean to dynamically bind plugins without predefining `@Plug.targetAnnotations`.
+Register `AnnoPluginBinding` beans to dynamically bind plugins without specifying `@Plug.targetAnnotations`:

-This is commonly used to bind existing plugins:

 ```java